 Employee engagement drives individual performance in an organization, but do companies with more engaged employees out-perform those with a less-engaged workforce?
-I mean does the company have stronger financial performance and operational efficiency with engaged employees?
+Can the company show a stronger financial performance and operational efficiency with engaged employees?
 If not, then employee engagement is just another time-wasting hoax for executives to deal with until the HR department comes up with a bigger-and-better distraction to throw their way.
 Understanding the ROI of Employee Engagement is critical to organizational success.
 EX=CX

 In research prepared for the UK government (Engaging for Success: enhancing performance through employee engagement), David MacLeod and Nita Clarke found the following correlations to employee engagement: